rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 To extend the set of known Vera++ rules define them in the file _$SONARQUBEHOME/extensions/rules/vera++_.
 See [[Extending rules in C++ analysers]] for details.

 ### RATS
 RATS stands for "Rough Auditing Tool for Security".
 This tool performs static C++ code checks focusing mainly on security issues.
-Just tell it to create XML output and redirect the standard channel into a file.
+Just tell it to create XML output and redirect the standard channel into a file:

 ```BASH
 rats -w 3 --xml <sources> > report.xml